ElizabethVandergrift/Mars_News/README.md

 ## Overview

-This project involves using BeautifuSoup library in Python to parse and extract information from Mars News Website then analyze the data using Pandas library.
+This project involves using BeautifulSoup library in Python to parse and extract information from Mars News Website then analyze the data using Pandas library.

 ### Part 1: Scrape Titles and Preview Text from Mars News